-The fourth-generation SEAT Leon is available to order in the UK now, priced from £19,855
+The fourth-generation SEAT Leon now boasts a plug-in eHybrid option, which is available in the UK from just under £31k

-From launch, buyers will be offered three trim levels – SE, SE Dynamic and FR.
-Standard equipment for the base-model includes 16-inch alloy wheels, LED headlights, keyless entry and a pair of electrically operated and heated door mirrors.
+Standard equipment for the entry level Leon SE includes 16-inch alloy wheels, LED headlights, keyless entry and a pair of electrically operated and heated door mirrors.
 Inside, there’s an eight-inch infotainment system, a leather-trimmed steering wheel and a pair of USB ports.

-Prices for the mid-range SEAT Leon SE Dynamic start from £20,955.
+The mid-range Leon SE Dynamic starts from £20,955.
 Upgrades over the entry-level model include a set of larger 17-inch alloy wheels, front and rear parking sensors, privacy glass, a 10.25-inch digital instrument binnacle and a 10-inch infotainment screen with support for Apple CarPlay and Android Auto.

-SEAT’s current range-topping Leon FR will be priced from £23,185.
+The Leon FR kicks off at £23,185.
 There’s a host of cosmetic and mechanical upgrades over the mid-range model, including an aggressive body kit, a twin-exit exhaust system, a 15mm lower suspension setup, illuminated tread plates and a set of unique LED tail lights with scrolling indicators.

 Inside, the SEAT Leon FR gets a pair of sports seats with contrasting stitching, a leather multifunction steering wheel, three-zone air conditioning, a wireless smartphone charger and a pair of extra USB ports for the rear seats.
 Buyers can also opt for a panoramic sunroof and either a fixed or electric tow bar on all models.

-Later this year, SEAT will also introduce its pair of comfort-focussed trim-levels to the Leon’s line-up, badged Xcellence and Xcellence Lux, alongside a more generously equipped FR Sport trim.
-The latter builds on the Leon FR’s specification with larger 18-inch alloy wheels, a wraparound interior ambient lighting system and a Winter Pack, which adds heated front seats, a heated steering wheel and heated windscreen washers.
+Xcellence and Xcellence Lux build cars build on the FR models with larger 18-inch alloy wheels, a wraparound interior ambient lighting system and a Winter Pack, which adds heated front seats, a heated steering wheel and heated windscreen washers.

 New 2020 SEAT Leon: engine and drivetrain